TL;DR

 The rules for sole traders are much simpler: private medical insurance is not an allowable business expense.

-You must pay for your policy out of your personal, post-tax income.
+you should consider whether you may need to pay for your policy out of your personal, post-tax income.
 You cannot deduct the cost of your PMI premiums from your profits when calculating your tax bill for HMRC.

 Here is a simple summary: